dgcnz/second-brain/docs/100 Reference notes/104 Other/Reinforcement Learning - An Introduction - Chapter 13.md

 > 3. Allows continuous action spaces. (ref:slides)
 > 4. Allows for stochastic policies. (ref:slides)

+> [!FAQ]- How do we inject inductive biases into the policy parametrization?
+>  - Policy form (e.g, gaussian, etc)
+>  - Initialization
 ## 13.2 The Policy Gradient Theorem

 > [!FAQ]- How does continuous policy parametrization help convergence?
 Compare it to VBMs.